ahalim7/scan-corruptions/README.md

 # scan-corruptions

-check for file corruptions and accepts or reject files.
+Check for file corruptions and accept or reject files.